HeinoPortfolio/Data-Analytics-Grad-Work/1 Data Acquisition/README.md

 # Course Overview

 This is the repository for the Data Acquisition course.
 This page will contain the coursework files that are completed during the course.
-You will find a sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the assessment.
+You will find sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the assessment.

 # Competencies
 - The ability to analyze data for its dimensionality, the quality of the data, and the limitations of the data.